nymtech/nym/contracts/mixnet/v2-changes.md

 There are two main changes performed to the mixnet contract that have a cascading effect on the rest of the system.
 They are as follows:

 1. The delegator rewarding is modified so that in order to determine the correct reward, we no longer have to iterate through data from all the epochs to correctly compound the reward.
-Instead, we assume there's a theoretical "unit" delegation on each mixnode that we keep track of and scale all of the actual delegation values accordingly.
+Instead, we assume there's a theoretical "unit" delegation on each mixnode that we keep track of and scale all the actual delegation values accordingly.
 It's very similar to the idea presented in the [Cosmos' F1 paper](https://drops.dagstuhl.de/opus/volltexte/2020/11974/pdf/OASIcs-Tokenomics-2019-10.pdf).
-I've explained the entire algorithm in more details on [our gitlab](https://gitlab.nymte.ch/jstuczyn/reward-testing/-/blob/main/README.md).
+I've explained the entire algorithm on an example in more details on [our gitlab](https://gitlab.nymte.ch/jstuczyn/reward-testing/-/blob/main/README.md).

 2. Mixnodes are no longer stored and indexed by their identity keys.
 Instead, they get assigned a unique `NodeId` (just an increasing `u64` id).
 This is to resolve my favourite ~~bug~~ feature (I will explain this in slightly more details in the next sections) that causes rebonded mixnode to retain its delegations.
 With this change the following would happen:
    - new mixnode bonds, gets assigned id `X`